 Reconceptualizing Teachers' Roles for Canada's Creative Economy

-Problem: A combined creative and critical educational experience depends on teachers, but many teachers have difficulty seeing interconnections, thinking across literacy domains, and assessing complex skills holistically (Digital Economy Research Team, 2011-2014).
-This lack of knowledge leads to an undervaluing of the creative outcomes that are possible in schools, and is why we
+Problem: In designing a creative and critical experience for their students, many teachers have difficulty seeing interconnections, thinking across literacy domains, and assessing complex skills holistically (Digital Economy Research Team, 2011-2014).
+This lack of leads to an undervaluing of the creative outcomes that are possible in schools, and is why we

 propose to reconceptualize teachers' roles through a/r/tography, a form of arts-based research that braids artmaking, researching, and teaching (a/r/t).

 In a comparative case study across six Canadian sites, data will be gathered on teachers' lived experiences of becoming a/r/tographers as they develop creative practices.